 Institutional Biosafety

-1.1 The University's Institutional Biosafety policies are administered by the Office of Sponsored Programs Administration (Division of the Vice President for Research, Creative Activities, and Technology Transfer).
+1.1 The University's Institutional Biosafety policies are administered by the Office of Sponsored Programs Administration (Division of the Vice President for Research and Creative Activity).

 1.2 The North Dakota State University Institutional Biosafety Committee is charged with the responsibility of maintaining an institutional biosafety program and formulating policies consistent with State and Federal Laws, such as the NIH Guidelines for Research Involving Recombinant DNA Molecules as outlined in Policy 347.
 Anyone involved with recombinant DNA methodology must contact the chair of the Institutional Biosafety Committee who is responsible for advising and assisting the Committee and University faculty.